For the latest news and information, please "like" our Facebook page!

 Director of Hip-Hop / Instructor (Hip-Hop & Jazz)

 Mandy has been dancing since the age of three.
-She began her training at Cenla Academy of Performing Arts under the direction of Rita Barton.
+She began her training at Cenla Academy of Performing Arts under the direction of Rita Barton, later continuing her training at Just Dance under the direction of Jennifer Rachal.
 Mandy has accomplished many things thus far in her dancing career, including dancing in parades, at conventions, in talent shows, in competitions, and even with the LSU Tiger Girls.
 She has learned from professionals such as Dave Scott, Tabitha and Napoleon D'umo and Shane Sparks.
 She was awarded a dance scholarship by Tyce Diorio.

 Mandy attended Holy Savior Menard Central High School, where she participated in both junior high cheer and varsity danceline.
 Mandy then transferred to Alexandria Senior High School, where she danced as a Troydoll for two consecutive years.
 As an ASH Troydoll, she received the title of American All-Star at dance line camp.
 This included an invitation to dance in Italy.
 Mandy is a 2009 graduate of ASH.

 Mandy has always enjoyed choreographing dance routines.
 While in junior high, she created and taught the Menard Junior High and Senior High School cheerleading tryout dance routines.
 While on those dance teams, she also choreographed many dances.
 For three years, Mandy was the co-choreographer of the "little sisters" dance routine for the Louisiana Junior Miss program.
 During her senior year of high school, she and her friend and fellow Just Dance Senior Company member Alexa Cruz coached the ASH Booster Squad.
 After high school, Mandy danced as a member of the University of Louisiana at Lafayette Ragin' Jazz dance team and taught hip-hop at ULL's recreational sports gym.
-Mandy is currently attending Louisiana State University at Alexandria and is due to graduate in 2013 with a Bachelor of Science in Business Administration.
+Mandy is a graduate of Louisiana State University at Alexandria.

 Mandy is thankful that her mentor, Jennifer Rachal, has given her so many opportunities, including the opportunity to teach.
 Dancing is something she loves to do.
 It is her passion and she would love to continue it for many years.